badboy/fnordig.de/_posts/2022-04-30-hytradboi.md

 As my evening progressed I did choose my own order and speed to watch the talks.
 Given it was my Friday evening after work, this "choose your own track" way of watching the talks played in my favor.

-I think some middleground of this format is worthwhile:
+I think some middle ground of this format is worthwhile:
-The ability to watch in sync with others to steer the discussion, but also the possibility to rewatch talks at a time convenient for me.
+The ability to watch in sync with others to steer the discussion, but also the possibility to re-watch talks at a time convenient for me.
 Of course this requires a bit more setup and infrastructure.

 Before I left the conference (and well before it officially ended) I did ask whether the Matrix server would stay on for a bit longer.